 On Thursday, Sept.
-24, The NH Supreme Court will hear oral arguments in the ConVal Lawsuit, which claims the state is failing to adequately fund its public schools.
+24, The NH Supreme Court heard oral arguments in the ConVal Lawsuit, which claims the state is failing to adequately fund its public schools.
 Originally filed by the ConVal School District in March, 2019, the case has earned the support of school districts all over the state in the form of an amicus brief.
 In this podcast, John Tobin, who is representing the 26 school districts who’ve signed onto the brief, discusses what the lawsuit means for New Hampshire schools.

 This is Sarah Earle from Reaching Higher NH, and I’m speaking today with John Tobin, one of the attorneys representing 26 New Hampshire school districts and the New Hampshire School Boards Association in a “friend of the court” brief in the ConVal case, which heads to the Supreme Court on Thursday.
 Filed in March, 2019, by the ConVal School District in Southwestern NH, the lawsuit claims that the state is failing to fund an adequate education for its young people.
 The Cheshire County Court ruled in ConVal’s favor in June 2019, but both sides appealed the case.